lpan42/Roger-Skyline/RS.md

 # add user to sudoers
 usermod -aG sudo roger
 # go back to your non-root user and use sudo when you need root privileges
+# Check if user can do sudo operations
+sudo fdisk -l

 # == Network and security part == #